MoenMi/notes/classes/cs470/5-graph-algorithms.md

 # 5 - Graph Algorithms

-These graph algorithms are covered in Chapters 22-24 of the textbook.
+The basic graph algorithms are covered in Chapters 22-24 of the textbook.
+The max flow problem is covered in Chapter 26.

 A **graph** is a set of vertices and edges.
 - Edges may be directed or undirected.